shawntabrizi/substrate-contracts-workshop/0/setup.md

 ```

 You can then use `cargo contract --help` to start exploring the commands made available to you.
 > **Note**: The ink!
-CLI is under heavy development and many of its commands are not implemented, yet!
+CLI is under heavy development and most of its commands are not implemented, yet!